raemadeline/css-for-engineers/articles/3_sass-selectors.md

 .btn {
   /* base button styling here */

+  &-large {
+    /* styling for large buttons */
+  }

   &-link {
     /* styling for buttons that should look like links */ }

-  &-icon {
-    /* styling for buttons with icons in them */
-  }
 }
 ```